Quid2/top/README.md

 The root of the problem is the way information is accessed and transferred on the Internet.
 The communication protocol at the heart of the Web, the [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol), as in fact those of most widely used Internet systems, is a point-to-point protocol.

 Point-to-point simply means that information flows from A to B where A and B are publishers and/or consumers of information.
-It is the simplest but not always the most convenient form of communication as it's often the case that A does not in fact want to communicate with B at all, but would rather talk about *something* or exchange some specific *type* of information.
+It is the simplest but not always the most convenient form of communication as it's often the case that A does not in fact want to communicate with B at all, but would rather talk *about something* or exchange some specific *type* of information.

-Say for example that you have some excellent jokes that you would be willing to share with the world.
+Say for example that you know some excellent jokes that you would be willing to share with the world.
 You don't want to call Joe and then Jake and then Marian to make them laugh.
 You want to make people, not a specific person, laugh.
 Now say that you could simply define what a joke is and then start sending them out and that anyone interested could tune in and have a good time reading them and sending out their own.

 We might define a joke, in a very simple way, as: